sskhandek/Meteor-Shenanigans/README.md

 My first try with Meteor.js.

-Following a tutorial from Scotch.iogit commit -m "first commit"
+Following a tutorial from Scotch.io